Zmp0/Note/README.md

 ## Features

 - Add notes
+- Remove notes
+- Copy to the clipboard
 - Get specific notes by line number
-- List all notes with colored line numbers
+- List all notes with colored line number
-- Remove specific notes by line number
-- Copy to the clipboard

 ## Commands
 ```